 You can configure runners on AWS ECS (Elastic Container Service) using Terraform.
 Download the Terraform file by contacting Traceable support, and install the runner in your shell.
 For the steps to do this, see Installation using Terraform.

-Runner labels are categories that enable you to define and control which runners are eligible to execute scans or tasks.
-You can assign one or more labels to a runner to describe its purpose or any other detail.
-For example, labels such as production, sandbox, or us-east can indicate the runner’s deployment region or context.
+Runner labels help you organize runners and control which ones are eligible to execute specific scans or tasks.
+By assigning one or more labels to a runner, you can describe its purpose, environment, or deployment context.

-Traceable selects runners based on label matching, where any runner sharing at least one label with the ones selected during scan creation is eligible.
-If multiple runners match, Traceable may choose either of them to execute the scan.
+A runner becomes eligible if it shares at least one label with the labels selected during scan creation.
+If multiple runners match, Traceable automatically selects one of them to execute the scan based on availability.

 The following illustration highlights runner selection based on the label assigned to it.